Cultural Contexts in Primary Education

 At the completion of this subject students will be able to:

-- evaluate current international and national education policy trends
+- examine and evaluate current international and national education policy trends

 - interpret and describe current cultural and social patterns in Australia